godaddy/node-openstack-wrapper/README.md

 ```

 ## Change Log
+### 2.0.0

+* Added support for a logger object instead of replacing entire request object to faciliate remote call logging.
+* Removed multiple error types.
+All methods now return a general error with a 'detail' property containing call details if a call was made
+* Removed global timeout feature (too confusing when that was/wasn't in play)

 ### 1.4.0

 * Removed usage of OpenStackErrors.
 Specifically removed all references of isError() & getError() in favor of: isRequestError() & getRequestError().